Sunday, May 24, 2026

 As the Hot Heroes’ Production Administrator Ken Aymong pointed out, NBC intended only one season for Hot Hero Sandwich as it was a planned complement to the 1979 UN Child of the Year campaign.
 Nevertheless, it seems that then-NBC President Fred Silverman was giving off mixed signals by not addressing that with the production crew and cast and, in fact, according to Vicky Dawson, informing her representation that the series would be moving to the West Coast for a second season.
 Indeed, in a Jan.
 18, 1980, New York Times article, Silverman praised Hot Hero Sandwich as an example of its commitment to children’s educational programming when the last episode was schedule to air just a week later on Jan.
 26. It had been known since the production of that last episode that was to be the last episode of the series, and that was well before Jan.
 18.

 The publication term “lead time” refers to deadline by which stories must be submitted in order to make the publication date.
-I don’t know what the lead time for Scholastic Action was at the time, but based on my experience it must have been at least three months, putting the deadline for this article by November 1st, 1979.
+I don’t know what the lead time for Scholastic Action was at the time, but based on my experience it must have been at least three months, putting the deadline for this article by November 1, 1979, though I'm guessing it was likely earlier.
 This gives us an idea by when the script was completed.
 The picture of Matt McCoy and Vicky Dawson in the article is not from the episode 11 sketch itself, but from earlier in the series.

 In the end, the Scholastic Action magazine feature, while an excellent placement, did little to help the series, which was cancelled by Jan.
 31, 1980, but would run in repeats through April 5.